Just because you’re paranoid doesn’t mean they aren’t after you.Joseph Heller, Catch-22

-- To our knowledge no information we’d expect to see is noteworthy by its absence.
-Dr. Mann is working under exceptional circumstances.
+- To our knowledge, no information we’d expect to see is noteworthy in its absence.
+Dr Mann is working under exceptional circumstances.
 Every piece of information is more than everyone had hoped for.

 Are We Being Deceived by Matt Damon?

 Now you might say that going through the checklist doesn’t give us a definitive answer whether Dr Mann is telling the truth.
 True.
 Alas, much of the doubt about his testimony can be attributed to the unfortunate operational planning of the mission.
 It’s as if someone designed the saving of humanity to rely solely on blind trust.
 (I’m looking at you, Nolan.)

 In reality, Dr Mann has the means and opportunity to mislead humanity as well as a powerful motive: saving his life.
 The sources are susceptible to manipulation and the evidence in Mann’s favour cannot be crosschecked.
 That’s a lot of question marks from a rational analyst’s perspective.
 Deception is at least plausible.

 Obviously, we don’t have much choice but to pick a planet.
 What applies to Mann largely applies to Edmund as well.
 So to the very least we should take precautions and plan our trip around the hypothesis that Matt Damon is a baddy.
 Who knows what years of solitude in a galaxy far far away did to him?